 What is hypothyroidism?

-A properly functioning thyroid will maintain the right amount of hormones needed to keep your body’s metabolism functioning at a satisfactory rate.
-As the hormones are used, the thyroid creates replacements.
-The quantity of the thyroid hormones in the bloodstream is monitored and controlled by the pituitary gland, which is located in the center of the skull below the brain.
-When the pituitary gland senses either a lack of thyroid hormone or too much, it will adjust its own hormone (thyroid stimulating hormone, or TSH) and send it to the thyroid to tell it what to do.
+When your thyroid works correctly, it’s constantly making hormones, releasing them and then making new hormones to replace what’s been used.
+This keeps your metabolism functioning and all of your body’s systems in check.
+The amount of thyroid hormones in the bloodstream is controlled by the pituitary gland, which is located in the center of the skull below the brain.
+When the pituitary gland senses either a lack of thyroid hormone or too much, it adjusts its own hormone (thyroid stimulating hormone, or TSH) and sends it to the thyroid to balance out the amounts.